 Where to Get a Blanket Mortgage

-Blanket loans typically come from non-bank lenders, and they tend to be more difficult to come by—particularly in smaller markets.
-Your best bet is to look for commercial-focused lenders in your region, as these loans are most often used by experienced investors and commercial buyers.
+Blanket loans typically come from nonbank lenders, and they tend to be more difficult to come by—particularly in smaller markets.
+Your best bet is to look for commercially focused lenders in your region since these loans are more popular among experienced investors and commercial buyers.

 - Blanket loans can be good for investors looking to consolidate multiple mortgages or purchase several properties at once.